gmtprime/yggdrasil/README.md

 ```

 For convinience, `Yggdrasil` is also a `GenServer` wrapper for subscribing
-to one or several channels e.g:
+to one or several channels e.g the following `Subscriber` prints every message
+it receives from the channel `[name: "my_channel"]`:

 ```elixir
 defmodule Subscriber do